browserengineering/book/book/embeds.md

 There's also shared code that handles line layout; let's put that into a new `add_inline_child` method.
-We'll need parameters for the layout class to instantiate and an `extra_param` that varies depending on the layout class.
+We'll need parameters for the layout class to instantiate and an `word` parameter that is only passed for some layout classes.

 ``` {.python replace=child_class%2c/child_class%2c%20frame%2c,previous_word)/previous_word%2c%20frame)}
 class BlockLayout: